Slecht weer Regen en harde wind

 SS MARGIT Features

 - Kalkara Creek, Xatt Il - Forn, Birgu, Malta

 - 100 m.

 - All levels, day out with the family

-- Free access, stairs or ladder, giant stride, over uneven ground
+- Free access, stairs or ladder, giant stride, across uneven terrain

 - Kind of dive

 - 5 - 20 m.